Kong/docs.konghq.com/app/_hub/kong-inc/ai-sanitizer/how-to/_index.md

 You have an AI PII service.
 We'll use Kong's [AI PII Anonymizer service](https://hub.docker.com/r/kong/ai-pii-service) in these examples.

+{:.note}
+> This Docker image is private, contact [Kong Support](https://support.konghq.com/support/s/) to get access to it.

 ## Set up the Kong AI PII Anonymizer service

 Run the AI PII service.
 Substitute your own platform and port number in the following command: